Rules for Entry

 - Entrants: Entry is open to any photographer, amateur or professional, who is resident in the United Kingdom, Channel Islands, isle of Man, and also BFPO addresses.

 You do not have to complete your entire exhibition entry in one session.
-Our software allows you to upload images, save them and return at a later date (within the entry period!) to amend/delete/add more images.
+Our software allows you to upload images, save them and return at a later date (within the entry period as defined above) to amend/delete/add more images.

-Please take care to enter your personal details accurately, as these will be printed in the catalogue exactly as entered.
+Please take care to enter your image titles and personal details accurately, as these will be included in the catalogue exactly as entered.